Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Glitch's memory partially returns - recalls transporting important data before capture
   - Lisa theorizes that defeating bosses might allow them to reach game boundary
   - Party commits to pushing deeper into the system
-  - Hazel's resolve strengthens with the connection to her family
+  - Hazel's resolve strengthens with the connection to their family

 ## Surface World Storyline (Tony & Bailey)